September 24, 2019

 If you can’t find your answers with the existing systems or feel like you have a better way to approach things, this book is for you.
 Categorizing the third set of people as Linchpins, these people differ from management and labor and need to find their own ways.
 Linchpins are mentally resilient people that can get things done through intelligent risks.

 Instead of following a certain path, Linchpins create their own, thus, becoming indispensable to their environments.
-Instead of learning to fit in, this book teaches you to think different.
+Instead of learning to fit in, this book teaches you to think differently.
 Rated 3.88, this book by Seth Godin is for the Linchpin within you.
 Linchpin by Seth Godin grabs the 10th spot in this roundup of the best productivity books.

 If you’re someone living in a constant fear of time running out, Laura is here with some good news for you.
-We all have same amount of hours during the day, but some people get more done than you.
+We all have the same amount of hours during the day, but some people get more done than you.
 Why?
 Because they’re managing time effectively.
 That explains the title.
 Don’t worry, this is not just another time management book with some fancy tips.

 3.8 rated productivity book, it’s worth a look.

-New York Times best seller, the power of full engagement comes with the idea that you need to manage your energies rather than your time.
+New York Times bestseller, the power of full engagement comes with the idea that you need to manage your energies rather than your time.
 The book essentially focuses on the idea of self-management.
 That is, it’s not about how you many tasks you can fit in your day, but how you manage your own energy in a positive way.

-According to authors, there is an energy pyramid that determines the different levels of energy we use to fuel ourselves.
+According to the authors, there is an energy pyramid that determines the different levels of energy we use to fuel ourselves.
 These levels are physical, emotional, mental, and spiritual.
 In order to reach the highest levels of energy, you need to fully engage all these 4 types.
 The capacity to recover energy is also crucial when it comes to meeting your personal goals.